enterprisemediawiki/meza/README.md

-# Meza1 v0.4
+# meza v0.4

-Meza1 configures a CentOS/RedHat server with a complete enterprise MediaWiki installation.
+meza configures a CentOS/RedHat server with a complete enterprise MediaWiki installation.

 ## Server setup

-Depending on where you're installing Meza1 you'll have different initial setup steps.
+Depending on where you're installing meza you'll have different initial setup steps.
 The following environments have been tested.

 * [Setup Digital Ocean](manual/SetupDigitalOcean.md)
 * [Setup VirtualBox](manual/1.0-SettingUpVirtualBox.md)